-Looking for how to find your own self motivation?
-You first neet to find leverage on yourself.
+Looking for how to find your self-motivation?
+You first need to find leverage for yourself.

 Here's my story about leverage - that force that we use to change our lives.

 Two brothers left Ireland bound with hope to America in the 1880s.
-They landed in Virginia; one brother went south, the other one up into the Appalachian Mountains in southern Virginia.
+They landed in Virginia; one brother went south, and the other up into the Appalachian Mountains in southern Virginia.

 One of his sons was a preacher.
-By all accounts the fire-and -brimstone change-your-ways or you’re burnin’ kind of guy.
+By all accounts, he was the fire-and-brimstone change-your-ways or you’re burnin’ kind of guy.

 He had a farm but wasn't around much to take care of it.
 His son, my grandfather, woke up one December morning from a knock on the door.
 It was the sheriff repossessing the farmhouse.
 They chucked all of the furniture and belongings out into the cold.
 The family went to live with relatives for several years.
 That was what we call an inciting incident.

-My grandfather, William was determined that was not going to happen to him.
-He got an education, became a carpenter and learned the trade well enough to become a general contractor.
+My grandfather, William, was determined that would not happen to him.
+He got an education, became a carpenter, and learned the trade well enough to become a general contractor.